HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Clinical Research Coordinator Training

-Clinical Research Coordinators (CRCs) at Children's Hospital of Philadelphia's Research Institute are required to complete the Clinical Research Coordinator Certification, which is comprised of three components as detailed below.
+Clinical Research Coordinators (CRCs) at Children's Hospital of Philadelphia's Research Institute are required to complete three training components as detailed below.
 Human subject protections (CITI) and the online Clinical Research Coordinator training modules must be completed prior to participating in research.
-The CRC Fundamentals Program includes two half-day, in-person sessions which must be completed within 6 months of your hire date.
+The CRC Fundamentals Program includes two half-day, live sessions which must be completed within 6 months of your hire date.

 Clinical Research Coordinators (CRCs) are an essential component of the clinical research enterprise at CHOP, serving a pivotal role in human subject’s protection and overall study management.
 CHOP’s Research Institute is committed to providing the proper education, training, and support for CRCs.